 Make sure your teen has a watch

-Many teens are not in the habit of wearing a watch because they rely on the clock on their cell phone.
-They will not be allowed to have their cellphone out during the test and not all classrooms have clocks.
+Many teens are not in the habit of wearing a watch because they rely on the clock on their phone.
+They will not be allowed to have their phone out during the test and not all classrooms have clocks.
 The best approach is for your student to have a watch they use for practice tests and bring the same watch the day of testing.

 No cramming the night before